 Skip advert

 Advertisement - Article continues below

 The chassis balance is front-led, so the car will always wash out into understeer if you go too fast into a bend.
-There’s not much in the way of hot hatchback-like adjustability under braking or hard cornering, either, but this is very much a starting point for the R5, we suspect the Alpine A290 version will be set up to be more dynamic and engaging.
+There’s not much in the way of hot hatchback-like adjustability under braking or hard cornering, either, but this is very much a starting point for the R5.
+We suspect the Alpine A290 version will be set up to be more dynamic and engaging because it feels like underneath all of those systems there’s a fairly fun-to-drive hatchback trying to get out.

 On the motorway

 Renault will be offering UK-spec models with two powertrain options, each having a different motor.
 The range opens with a 40kWh battery pack and a 118bhp e-motor.
-This is available on the two lower-trim cars, but we haven’t been able to test this version of the R5 yet.
+We haven’t been able to test this version yet, but its 9.0 second 0-62mph time compares well with the entry-level Fiat 500, and is still several seconds faster than the Citroen e-C3 and BYD Dolphin Active.

+Skip advert